jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week6.md

-# Week 6 -- Local storage and file system management
+# Week 6 - Configuring Local Storage (Partitions, RAID, LVM, SWAP, & Encryption)

 I'll admit, when this topic first came up during my summer internship, I was pretty intimidated... filesystems, partitions, and all the different acronyms hit me hard.
 But revisiting it now while preparing for the RHCSA, the concepts feel much more natural.